bleonheart/Lilia/documentation/docs/libraries/lia.character.md

 **Purpose**

-Gets the client who owns a character by character ID.
+Finds the client who owns a character by character ID.

 **Parameters**